AccelerationNet/generators/README.md

 Creates a new generator, the body of which can yield values to the calling scope

 ### yield
-yield - returns the next value from the generator
+yield - returns the next value from the generator to the caller

 ### yielding

-yielding - given a generator, yields all of its values Useful for yielding all the values of one generator from a nother
+yielding - yields every value in the passed in generators

 ## Iterate clauses